larserik-js/personal-economy/README.md

 ## Meta
 Lars Erik J. Skjegstad - lars_erik_skjegstad@hotmail.com

-This project is not open source, and thus does not come with a license.
+This repository exists for demonstration purposes only, and thus does not come with a license.